obilaniu/Benzina/src/libbenzina/bcachefs/README.md

 The size of this structure is exactly 16 bytes in all circumstances.
 The 80-bit AEAD construction exists because in B+tree nodes, truncating at 80 bits can save 8 bytes and maintain the size of an extent at 32 bytes; However, in the superblock, no space saving is obtained.

-Which of these checksum types depends on `bch_sb->flags` in the superblock.
+Which of these checksum types is in use depends on `bch_sb->flags` in the superblock.